octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.19 - 2023-06-19 =
+* Support for XML format allowing any XML file hosted on a public URL to be imported
+* Show warning if trying to map a field that is already imported by default
+* Make format dropdown searchable to make finding a format easier as the list grows

 = 1.0.18 - 2023-06-15 =
 * Field mapping feature in an import settings area updated to support groups of multiple rules